Down Payment Assistance, explained from scratch.

 Where the money actually comes from

 Most DPA programs are operated by state housing finance agencies, county housing departments, city governments, or non-profit organizations.
-The funding model: the program purchases your first mortgage at a slightly above-market rate, and uses the spread to fund the down payment assistance grant.
+The funding model: the program purchases your first mortgage at a slightly pricing structure that funds the assistance, and uses the spread to fund the down payment assistance grant.

 This is the part most consumers don't understand at first: the assistance is not free money.
 It's funded by you paying a slightly higher rate on the first mortgage.
-That rate premium is real — usually 0.25%–0.75% above what you'd get on a conventional or FHA loan without DPA.
+That rate premium is real, usually 0.25% to 0.75% above what you'd get on a conventional or FHA loan without DPA.

 For someone who has very little saved, that premium is worth it because it gets you into a home years sooner.
 For someone with most of the down payment saved, the premium can cost more over time than the assistance is worth.
 That's the calculation we run in your consult.